Richie Anderson (American football)

-Richard Darnoll Anderson (born September 13, 1971) is a former American football fullback in the National Football League for the New York Jets and Dallas Cowboys.
-He played college football at Penn State University.
+Richard Darnoll Anderson (born September 13, 1971) is an American former professional football player who was a fullback in the National Football League (NFL) for the New York Jets and Dallas Cowboys.
+He played college football for the Penn State Nittany Lions.

-Early years
+Early life

 Anderson attended Sherwood High School.
 As a sophomore, he was a two-way player at running back and safety.
 As a junior, he tallied 1,512 rushing yards and 18 touchdowns in the regular season.

 As a senior, he appeared in 10 games, posting 2,062 rushing yards (8.18-yard avg.), 22 touchdowns and five two-point conversions.
 He received All-state, Prep All-American, Washington Post Offensive Player of the Year and USA Today Maryland Player of the Year honors.
 He finished his high school career with 3,500 yards.